stevegt/grokker/README.md

 ## Tell me more about the `qi` subcommand

-Sure, the `qi` subcommand allows you to ask a question by typing it in to the standard input rather than passing it as a command-line argument.
+The `qi` subcommand allows you to ask a question by typing it in to the standard input rather than passing it as a command-line argument.
 The question is read from stdin and the answer is generated using the Grokker library.
 It's a way to generate quick answers to